Equipment Maintenance: Types, Costs & Real-World Examples

 • Infrared technology: Evaluates the temperature of equipment and identifies “hot spots,” which may stem from overheating due to asset malfunction.
 This type of predictive maintenance will also work to identify faulty fuses and electrical circuits, among other things.

-5 Examples of Equipment Maintenance
+5 Industry Examples of Equipment Maintenance

 1. Your restaurant’s main refrigerator is noticeably warmer: This could be the result of a number of issues, including a malfunctioning temperature gauge, a faulty door hinge or dirty condenser coils.
 Check these essential areas, and schedule or perform equipment maintenance accordingly.